 Aluminum Oxide - a crystal consisting of two Aluminum and three Oxygen atoms used as an abrasive in sharpening stones, compounds and powders.
 Also called Alumina or Corundum.

 Arkansas Stone – a natural stone quarried from Ozark novaculite (silicon quartz).
-Due to their unique crystalline structure, Arkansas stones polish as they sharpen, imparting a keen smooth edge/surface.
-Available in different grits, these stones are listed in order of coarsest to finest: Washita, Soft Arkansas, Hard Arkansas, and Hard Translucent Arkansas.
+Due to their unique crystalline structure, Arkansas Stones polish as they sharpen, imparting a keen smooth edge/surface.
+Arkansas Stones are divided into different grades based on density as measured by specific gravity.
+Lower density Arkansas Stones are coarser and higher density ones are finer.
+In order of least dense/coarsest to most dense/finest the Arkansas Stones are: Washita, Soft Arkansas, Hard Arkansas, Hard Black and Hard Translucent Arkansas.
+See also: Soft Arkansas Stone.

 Belgian Blue Whetstone - a natural stone used for sharpening.
 Characterized by a high concentration of spessartite garnets, they have a blueish-purple color caused by the presence of iron in the stone.
 Used with water, these stone form a slurry in use.
 They are similar to Coticule Whetstones which they are often found near, and sometimes these two stone types occur in adjacent layers naturally joined to one another.
 Named for the country of Belgium where they are quarried.
 Their name is often abbreviated as BBW.
 See also: Coticule Whetstone, Spessartite, Whetstone.